matevzl533/Noccaea_praecox_transcriptome/README.md

 ## Annotations

 The assembled transcriptome was annotated using the TransDecoder (Trinity) and [Trinotate](https://github.com/Trinotate/Trinotate/wiki) as described in the wikis of both tools.
+In addition, we run another BLASTp search against SwissProt for additional parameters that are not included in ther original search through Trinotate.

+## Filtration of the contaminants

+We removed isoforms that showed blast hits against SwissProt with: i) taxonomic affiliation to Primates, Muridae or Bovidae (the most frequent contaminants); ii) identity > 90%; iii) E-value < 1E-20; iv) query coverage per subject > 40%.
+The code for this step is included in the blastp_filtration.R and postprocessing.sh (which call the R file).